bwings01/Compilation/README.md

-All of my school projects wrapped into one repo
+all of my school work